 For people of faith, the public arena we know as “politics” represents much more than the partisan politicking we see on the news.
 It is a means by which we live out the commandment to love our neighbor as ourselves.
 Scripture reminds us over and over that building right relationship in human community and with God’s creation is an act inseparable from our relationship with God.
 So it is important for faith communities to engage in nonpartisan voter education and empowerment programs that help us reflect on our collective life and work to uplift the common good through the political process.

 At the same time, we face great challenges to the democratic process itself.
-For the first time in 50 years, voters will go to the polls in November without key protectionscontained in the Voting Rights Act since a 2013 Supreme Court ruling significantly rolled it back.
+Voters will go to the polls in November without key protections contained in the Voting Rights Act since a 2013 Supreme Court ruling significantly rolled it back.
 And the disproportionate influence of money in campaigns threatens to drown out the voice of the average voter.
 An almost unprecedented level of divisive and heated rhetoric dominates the airwaves and the public dialogue.
 A substantive, thoughtful, respectful exchange across differences on the key issues of the day is becoming harder and harder to achieve.
 This is precisely why our voice and efforts as people of faith are needed.
 We can play a unique role in this election cycles by encouraging civil, respectful, informed dialogue that builds community and a hope-filled vision of the future that includes all people.
 We can help restore the soul of democracy.

 Grace and Peace,